nitsbat/autodolia/README.md

 The dataset file is available at both .csv format and .sql format.
 Download the atmdata.csv or bro.sql file.
 Before visualising the data, we will clean the data by storing it in database i.e. Postgres in our case.
 Loading of data in database is already described by me in my repository https://github.com/nits2016/Data_Analytics.
 Let's begin with the visualisation :

-__I will assume that you have downloaded the file and save it in Desktop__
+__All the files should be downloaded and saved in Desktop__

 * Open the RStudio and load the .csv file.
-There are two ways to load the data in RStudio ** First is to directly set the working directory and store in our desired dataframe by following command :
+There are two ways to load the data in RStudio
+1. First is to directly set the working directory and store in our desired dataframe by following command :

    `> setwd("C:/Users/nits/Desktop") #set a new working directory where the sample file is downloaded `
    `> data <- read.csv('atmdata.csv')`

    `> atm <- data ;`

-* The second way to load the data is to load the data from database which is Postgres in our case.
+2. The second way to load the data is to load the data from database which is Postgres in our case.
 For loading the data from Postgres we must install the "RPostgreSQL" package. (different database have different packages e.g. RevoScaleR for mySQL).
 Following command will load the data in "tmp" dataframe